EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 The showcase contains the following examples simulations:

-- TODO: Demonstrates creating packet flows by putting measurement modules into optional slots
+- ``Default``: Demonstrates creating packet flows by putting measurement modules into optional slots
-- TODO: Demonstrates the following:
+- ``AnyLocation``: Demonstrates the following:

   - adding measurement modules to any module
   - putting packets from multiple sources into the same flow